tbudd/run_analysis/run_analysis_codebook.md

 \<function\> either mean() or std() for the mean value or standard deviation, respectively.
 Only columns ending in mean() and std() were included in the result, because the assignment requested only means and standard deviations of the measurements.
 For example, MeanFreq() was not used, because MeanFreq() is defined in the frequency_info.txt file as "the weighted average of the frequency components to obtain a mean frequency," which is not the simple mean.

 \<axis\> X,Y,or Z depending on the direction of the force vector.
-Specific functions ending in Mag do not have an X,Y, or Z suffix, because the magnitude is a scalar.
+Specific measures that include Mag do not have an X,Y, or Z suffix, because the magnitude is a scalar.

 ##Sources
+The assignment uses data from the [Human Activity Recognition (HAR) Using Smart Phones Data Set.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+The raw dataset was downloaded from [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 This codebook was created using the "Codebook Template" from the "Data Science Specialization" website, ["Getting and Cleaning Data" page.](http://datasciencespecialization.github.io/getclean/)